robotpilot/turtlebot3_wiki/docs/source/simulation.rst

 ..
 TIP:: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 Shortcut key for terminal is Ctrl-Alt-T.

 ..
-WARNING:: If you are running Gazebo for the first time on your ``Remote PC``, it usually takes a bit longer.
+WARNING:: If you are running Gazebo for the first time on your ``Remote PC``, it takes a bit longer than usual.

-Before launching Gazebo simulation with TurtleBot3, ``TurtleBot3 model files`` should be copied into ``gazebo model folder``.
+Before launching Gazebo simulation with TurtleBot3, ``TurtleBot3 model files`` should be copied into ``gazebo model folder`` with below command.

 .. code-block:: bash

   mkdir -p ~/.gazebo/models/
   cp -r  ~/catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/worlds/turtlebot3 ~/.gazebo/models/

-Set Turtlebot3 model.
+You should set Turtlebot3 model parameter.
 Select either burger or waffle for the model parameter in the below command.

 .. code-block:: bash